-Guitar String Gauge Guide With Thickness Charts
+Guitar String Gauge Guide With Diagrams

 Guitar players all over the world experiment with different parts at some point.
 Even as beginners, we can’t help but want to modify our instruments.
 Strings are cheap and easy to change, so it’s usually one of the first areas of experimentation.